tmayr/postgrest-wt/README.md

 ### how it works

-It spins out a postrest daemon, forwards your request to it, and kills the process.
+It spins out a postgrest daemon, forwards your request to it, and kills the process.
 Kind of slow, but it works for _very_ simple usecases.

 ### options